-Page 130 of 130
+Page 122 of 122

-CapSense[®], PSoC[®]3, PSoC[®]5, and PSoC[®] CreatorTM are trademarks and PSoC[®] is a registered trademark of Cypress Semiconductor Corp.
+CapSense[®], PSoC[®]3, PSoC[®]5, and PSoC[®] Creator[TM] are trademarks and PSoC[®] is a registered trademark of Cypress Semiconductor Corp.
 All other trademarks or registered trademarks referenced herein are property of the respective corporations.

 Purchase of I2C components from Cypress or one of its sublicensed Associated Companies conveys a license under the Philips I2C Patent Rights to use these components in an I2C system, provided that the system conforms to the I2C Standard Specification as defined by Philips.
+ARM is a registered trademark, and Keil, and RealView are trademarks, of ARM Limited.
+All products and company names mentioned in this document may be the trademarks of their respective holders.